flowbouche/BLASTMAN/README.md

 Adam J. Bouché developed this model under the guidance of Dr. Klaus J. Puettmann and Dr. David C. Shaw as a thesis for a Master of Science (MS) degree in Forest Ecosystems and Society at Oregon State University between 2017 and 2020.
 The thesis text can be found at [ScholarsArchive@OSU](https://ir.library.oregonstate.edu/concern/graduate_thesis_or_dissertations/c247f0268?locale=en).

 This ABM is implemented in NetLogo (v.6.0.4), R (v.3.5.3), and Go (v.1.14).
-The most recent version of the 'spread infection' programis bundled in this repo, but the repository for the program implemented by Mario Vega is found [here](https://github.com/mariowhowrites/spread-infection).
+The most recent version of the 'spread infection' program is bundled in this repo, but the repository for the program implemented by Mario Vega is found [here](https://github.com/mariowhowrites/spread-infection).

 ## Using the model
 This model runs in [NetLogo (v.6.0.4)](http://ccl.northwestern.edu/netlogo/).
 R must be installed on the computer (v.3.5.3 and later should work) and the R extension for NetLogo must be [configured](http://ccl.northwestern.edu/netlogo/docs/r.html).